jere-mie/easy-masm/docs/uwindsor.md

-# Steps to use Easy-MASM on UWindsor Wifi
+# How to use Easy-MASM on UWindsor Wifi

+## GitHub is Blocked on UWindsor Wifi

 If you're a student from the University of Windsor who is using Easy-MASM for the COMP-2660 class, you may be wondering why you can't access Easy-MASM's GitHub page on campus.
 This is because (in their infinite wisdom) the University of Windsor decided to block GitHub on campus wifi.